jeffersonjpr/jeffersonjpr/README.md

 - 🔭 I’m currently working on: DevHops
 - 🌱 I’m currently learning: Backend development
 - 💬 Ask me about: Computer Science and Games
-- ⚡ Fun fact: I had a broken arm once (dominant).
-When that happened, I was playing Gunz (The duel) like a crazy, I kept playing but needed to switch the mouse side.
-The "fun" part is that I don't even remember needing a time to adapt or something, maybe that happened because I was yong.
-Never again I had the same hability to use my non dominat arm.
 </p>

 ### Languages and Tools